Monamoxie/vocab-mapper/README.md

 ## MAKING YOUR ELOQUENT MODELS VOCABLE

 A vocab is a name, identity or a domain driven terminology used by default across your application.
 In an educational project, it could be the word `SUBJECTS` for storing all the subjects taught in a school.
-In an autotomive project, it could be the word `VEHICLES` for identifying all vehicles available in your system.
+In an automotive project, it could be the word `VEHICLES` for identifying all vehicles available in your system.

 To make any of your models `VOCABLE`, (which is the ability to maintain and be represented in a different term across multiple tenants or users), you should include the `HasVocab` trait to the model